 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Estalis Continuous in the UK
+Also Known as Estalis Continuous

 CombiPatch is a patch that contains a combination of hormones used to treat women with a uterus who suffer from menopausal symptoms, vaginal atropy due to menopause, and low estrogen levels caused by hypogonadism, castration, or primary ovarian failure.